codepete/CarND-Behavioral-Cloning/README.md

 - Randomly shifted the images left or right by a range 50 pixels and up and down by a range of 20 pixels.
 For each pixel shift we would correct the steering by 0.0004 per pixel.
 - Resized images to 66x200x3 to match Nvidia model input size

 This ensured that the model would not overfit.
-This was definitely a problem with the data set by iteslf - there was a lot of steering angles that were close to 0.
-My shifting our images left/right/up/down we introduced more variance in steering angles making our model more capable of handling hills and turns.
+This was definitely a problem with the data set by iteslf - there was a lot of steering angles that were close to 0 (Fig. 1).
+By shifting our images left/right/up/down we introduced more variance in steering angles making our model more capable of handling hills and turns (Fig. 2).

 Also by utilizing both left and right images from the simulator we could better train our models on how to correct itself when it was going off or pointing off track.

 ###Model Architecture and Training Strategy